 Common Defenses Against Shoplifting Allegations

-When facing shoplifting charges in New Jersey, several defense strategies may help reduce or dismiss the charges.
+Knowing your rights if you’ve been accused of shoplifting can make a difference when preparing your defense.
 The prosecution must prove intent, possession, and unlawful taking beyond a reasonable doubt.
 A strong defense can lead to reduced charges or even a dismissal.
 Here are several common defenses used to contest shoplifting charges effectively:

 Each defense strategy requires a tailored approach based on the specifics of the case and the evidence available.
 Consulting with a New Jersey shoplifting attorney can help determine the defense strategy based on the specific circumstances of the case.